Home Run Baker: Philadelphia Athletics (1908–1914)

 Connie Mack, the manager of the Philadelphia Athletics, purchased Baker's contract in September 1908.
 In nine games, Baker batted .290 in 31 at-bats to close the 1908 season.
 Mack named Baker his starting third baseman for the 1909 season.
 That year, Mack established his "$100,000 infield", with Baker joined by first baseman Stuffy McInnis, second baseman Eddie Collins, and shortstop Jack Barry.
 He hit .305 with a .447 slugging percentage and four home runs for Philadelphia in 1909, including the first home run to go over the fence in right field of Shibe Park.
 His slugging percentage was fourth best in the American League, while his 85 runs batted in (RBIs) were third-best, and his 19 triples led the league.
 The Athletics improved by 27 wins over their 1908 record in 1909, but finished in second place behind the Detroit Tigers.

 In a late season series against the Tigers in 1909, Ty Cobb spiked Baker while sliding into third base, lacerating Baker's arm.
 Baker referred to the spiking as "deliberate" on the part of Cobb, while Mack called Cobb the dirtiest player he had seen, and asked American League president Ban Johnson to investigate.
-A photograph taken for The Detroit News vindicated Cobb, by showing that Baker had to reach across the base to reach Cobb.
+A photograph taken for The Detroit News vindicated Cobb, by showing that Baker had to reach across the base to tag Cobb.
 Though Baker remained in the game after wrapping his arm, he acquired a reputation for being weak and easily intimidated.
 Joe S. Jackson, a sportswriter for the Detroit Free Press, referred to Baker as a "soft-fleshed darling".